tyzbit/mumble-backup/README.md

 # mumble-backup
 Script for maintaining backups of a Mumble SQLite DB

+## This repository is archived and unsupported.
+Code here is for historical and learning purposes.

 ## Usage:
 Edit the settings near the top of the script to match your configuration